craigfowler/NHibernate.XmlConversionBug/README.md

 1. Clone out the repository
 2. Build with .NET 8 or higher: `dotnet build`
 3. Run the unit tests: `dotnet test`
+    * Optional, to run the tests against a specific NHibernate version set the `NhVersion` property to the desired NHibernate version
+    * For example: `dotnet test /p:NhVersion=5.4.9`

 ### Expected behaviour